aws-controllers-k8s/community/docs/hugo-docs/content/docs/user-docs/authorization.md

 As part of installation, Kubernetes `Role` resources are automatically created.
 These roles contain permissions to modify the Kubernetes custom resources (CRs) that the ACK service controller is responsible for.

-!!! note "ACK resources are namespace-scoped"
+{{% hint type="info" title="ACK resources are namespace-scoped" %}}
 All Kubernetes CRs managed by an ACK service controller are namespace-scoped resources.
 There are no cluster-scoped ACK-managed CRs.
+{{% /hint %}}

 By default, the following Kubernetes `Role` resources are created when installing an ACK service controller: